sanmour/S.O.L.I.D/README.md

-# SOLID principles for Software Architectures
-* By `Sandra Mourali and Salma Ghabri `
-* This lab consists of applying the S.O.L.I.D principles to refactor code architectures for the Software Architectures course taught at INSAT.
+* This lab consists of applying the S.0.L.I.D principles to refactor code architectures for the Software Architectures course taught at INSAT.
 ### 1. SRP
 ### 2. OCP
 ### 3. LSP